10 Simmonsville Road, Bluffton, SC 29910

 The Local Missions Ministry actively reaches out to our community in many different ways.
 Our church buildings are used on a regular basis by charitable, not-for-profit groups and organizations such as AA, NAMI, Family Promise of Beaufort County, Girl Scouts, Toastmasters, a Hospice Bereavement Group, and many others.
 We share our facilities with other congregations and faiths to provide a quality place of worship for all.

-Our church is a host congregation for Family Promise of Beaufort County and one week each quarter of the year, we provide housing, meals and Christian hospitality to temporarily homeless families.
+Our church is a host congregation for Family Promise of Beaufort County and two weeks each quarter of the year, we provide housing, meals and Christian hospitality to temporarily homeless families.

 Food baskets are available in the Narthex for donated non-perishable food items.
 These items are collected on an ongoing basis for distribution to area food banks, which are experiencing continued shortages.

 We welcome visiting mission teams to the Lowcountry.
 We offer our Fellowship Hall for your lodging and meals at no charge.
 Our Fellowship Hall is a separate building on our campus, consisting of multiple rooms, a full kitchen, bathrooms, and two showers.
 Teams are responsible for bringing their own bedding, an air mattress, camping mattress, or cot, towels, washcloths and toiletries.
 We look forward to meeting and greeting you with an orientation and your first evening's dinner (and the following morning's self-serve breakfast), after which you can stock up on groceries from nearby stores, as you will have access to our full kitchen for your meal preparations.